tiiuae/Falcon-H1/docs/index.md

 # Technical report

-Our paper will be available soon, meanwhile, you can check [our technical blogpost](https://falcon-lm.github.io/blog/falcon-h1/)
+All the model details can be found in [our technical report](https://arxiv.org/abs/2507.22448/).

 # Community